The aim of counselling

 How to access counselling at SWAN

-SWAN provides counselling for women aged 18 or over, who live in the Sefton area.
+We provide counselling for teenage girls and women aged 13 years or over, who live in the Sefton area.
 There is no charge for counselling.
 If you think counselling might help you, phone or call into SWAN and we will arrange a time for you to come and talk to one of our counsellors.